F.A.Q.

 We do have some other ideas we are testing, and might have something soon!

-Does the aluminum jar leach into the product?
+Does the Aluminum Jar Leach into the Product?

 Aluminum leaching into Mineralized is not a concern.

+The reason is that metallic aluminum, after being formed, reacts quickly with oxygen in the air and forms a very thin layer of aluminum oxide.
 This nanometer-thick layer acts as a protective coating to the underlying aluminum, and is inert to chemical reactions except in certain circumstances.

 This is similar to the process of iron becoming rusty (becoming iron oxide) in the presence of salt water, but it happens more rapidly and without needing the water.